1961-05-05 USA Mercury Redstone MR-3 (Freedom 7)

 Photo: Electrodes connected to Alan Shepard monitor his bodily functions during the space flight.

-Photo: Alan Shepard dressed in his space suit, getting ready for the first American journey into space on May 5, 1961.
+Photo: Alan Shepard in his spacesuit preparing for America’s first manned spaceflight on May 5, 1961.

-A MR-3 cover from "SpaceCraft," postmarked at Port Canaveral on May 5, 1961, and signed by Alan Shepard.
-From the Family Collection of Astronaut Richard Gordon. - Heritage Auction
+A MR-3 launch cover from "SpaceCraft" postmarked at Port Canaveral on May 5, 1961, and signed by Alan Shepard.
+This cover was from the family collection of astronaut Richard Gordon. - Heritage Auction

-Photo: Alan Shepard climbs into his "Freedom 7" spacecraft.
+Photo: Alan Shepard boarding his "Freedom 7" spacecraft.

-Photo: Gus Grissom peers into the periscope of "Freedom 7" to give Alan Shepard a view of him.
+Photo: Gus Grissom looks through the periscope of "Freedom 7" to give Alan Shepard a view of him.

-Photo: Alan Shepard takes a final glance at the outside activities as his space capsule is sealed.
+Photo: Alan Shepard gives a final look outside as his space capsule is sealed.

-Photo: A diagram illustrating the communication and tracking system for manned Mercury spaceflights.
+Photo: Diagram showing the communication and tracking system used for crewed Mercury spaceflights.

-Photo: Alan Shepard is lifted from his space capsule after its landing in the Atlantic Ocean.
+Photo: Alan Shepard being lifted from his space capsule following its splashdown in the Atlantic Ocean.

-Photo: Alan Shepard disembarking from a helicopter onto the USS Lake Champlain carrier.
+Photo: Alan Shepard stepping off a helicopter onto the aircraft carrier USS Lake Champlain.

 Photo: The "Freedom 7" capsule being lowered onto the deck of the USS Lake Champlain by recovery helicopters.